eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		dimension of this array matches that dimension in that array).
-		This copying operation is cosmetic/superficial, so that the binary operator/function can be carried out; no actual copying of data is done in memory
+		This copying operation is cosmetic/superficial, so that the binary operator/function can be carried out; no actual copying of data is done in memory.
+		For scalar arrays, broadcast all of its dimensions.
 		\cite[\S19.2, pp. 491-142]{Eaton2016a}.